samidha1-1/aws-zero-to-hero/README.md

 A repo for CICD implementation on aws managed services

-#// fLOW OF MY CICD PIPELINE
+#fLOW OF MY CICD PIPELINE
 Whenever you push new code to GitHub →
 CodePipeline gets triggered →
 CodeBuild builds and pushes Docker image →